technmsg/spcrew.org/content/playback.md

 * MP3: 32/44.1/48kHz, 32 to 320kbps, VBR (data CD)
 * WAV: 8/16/32/11.025/22.05/44.1/12/24/48kHz, 8/16bit (data CD)

 Music CDs that are commercially available and CD-R and CD-RW discs that have been recorded as audio CD format can be played.
-In this manual, these types of discs are called "audio CDs."
+These types of discs are called "audio CDs."

 We can play back CD-ROM/R/RW discs with MP3, MP2 and WAV files in ISO 9660 Level 1, Level 2 and Joliet formats.
 These types of discs are called, "data CDs."